grant-nations/machine_learning_fall_23/README.md

 ## Additional Notes

+- In case homework 4 has not yet been graded, `run.sh` contains the commented code necessary to run that assignment.
 - The `run.sh` script will only work from the root project directory, due to `PYTHONPATH` being set to the current working directory.
 ---